GabeScott/standard-works-vault/General Conference/2000 April - Stand as a Witness.md

 # Stand as a Witness

-*By By Margaret D. Nadauld - Young Women General President*
+By Margaret D. Nadauld - *Young Women General President*

 *Given in the April session of the 2000 General Conference*

+>*You have all you need to stand strong and firm and true because you have the Lord on your side.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/stand-as-a-witness?lang=eng)